jniemi/Mashape-API-Proxy/README.md

 Requirements
 ============
-The latest version of node.js compiled with SSL support.
+The latest version of node.js installed (compiled with SSL support).

 Usage
 -----